piber-dev/zealy-prop/Updated Q4 Prop.md

 - Total request: $21,450 including overages.
   - Monthly request: $6,500 USD + fees
     - Roles: $4,000 USD (same budget but added and changed responsibilities inside the group)
-    - Mission rewards: $1,000 USD or less
+    - Mission rewards: $1,000 USD or less in AKT.
-    - Contest rewards: $1,000 USD or less
+    - Contest prizes: $1,000 USD or less in AKT.
-    - SWAG: $500 USD or less
+    - SWAG: $500 USD or less.
+SWAG is to be given out to contest winners, program team members, and at events if team members participate on them.

 If the program does not pass 3 revisions of a proposal or is inactive for 3 months, all funds will get returned just as mentioned in the Q3 proposal.
 Budgets do not mix with each other and will not roll over to the next month.
 We always base budgets in dollar amounts, prioritizing role budgets, so AKT being spent may vary over the months.
 The one exception is that we use the budget to create deposits for the proposals.
 A 10% buffer will be added to the proposal and a 5% conversion fee will be added to fiat payments such as the role payments.